 Pandemic Positives: Balancing Remote Services with In-Person Needs

 As part of our Pandemic Positives Speaker Series, on March 25 from 1–2 p.m.
-MDT, IAALS will host a webinar featuring Presiding Judge Clemens Landau of the Salt Lake City Justice Court and Sheriece Perry of the Massachusetts Trial Courts Office of Court Management, who will discuss how their respective organizations were able to balance the necessity of remote services with their customers' in-person needs.
+MDT, IAALS hosted a webinar featuring Presiding Judge Clemens Landau of the Salt Lake City Justice Court and Sheriece Perry of the Massachusetts Trial Courts Office of Court Management, who discussed how their respective organizations were able to balance the necessity of remote services with their customers' in-person needs.

 Sheriece M. Perry, Esq. is the Acting Co-Director of the Department of Support Services for the Massachusetts Trial Court’s Office of Court Management.
 Within this position, Sheriece provides state-wide oversight of the Court Service Centers, Law Libraries and Judicial Response System.
 Prior to her appointment, Sheriece developed and managed the Boston Court Service Center, which was one of the first Court Service Centers to open in Massachusetts.
 In addition to Sheriece’s departmental responsibilities, she also works on a variety of access to justice initiatives for the self-represented litigant populations, and she serves on multiple court committees including committees on public outreach; governance; trauma; and leadership capacity building.

 Sheriece has taught Street Law at Bunker Hill Community College as Adjunct Faculty in the TRiO Talent Search Program at Chelsea High School.
 She has led various trainings on guardianship and family law matters.
 Sheriece also authored a chapter on Guardianship of Minors in Guardianship and Conservatorship Practice under the Massachusetts Uniform Probate Code.